microsoft/iot-curriculum/devices/README.md

 # Devices

-This folder contains documents that show how to set up the various devices that make up the IoT Cart.
+This folder contains documents that show how to set up the various devices that make up the IoT Cart, as well as additional devices

 * [Raspberry Pi](./raspberry_pi.md)
 * [NVIDIA Jetson](./jetson.md)